-If either of these sounds familiar, you’re in the right place.
-In this article, we go through storage, shelf life, freezing, and going bad of this dairy product.
+That’s where this article comes in.
+In it, we go through storage, shelf life, freezing, and going bad of this dairy product.

 How To Store Sour Cream